No. 1532-04 | 1 September 2020

 1.3 About Landsbankinn

 Landsbankinn provides individuals, corporations and investors throughout Iceland with financial services based on long-term business relationships.
-Landsbankinn operates online banks, branches, outlets and ATMs in various locations throughout Iceland.
-The Bank is licensed to operate as a commercial bank in accordance with Act No. 161/2002, on Financial Undertakings, and is subject to supervision by the Financial Supervisory Authority, Katrínartún 2, 105 Reykjavík, Iceland, cf. Act No. 87/1998, on Official Supervision of Financial Activities, as subsequently amended (see the Financial Supervisory Authority's website, www.fme.is).
+The Bank operates branches, outlets and ATMs throughout Iceland.
+The Bank is licensed to operate as a commercial bank in accordance with Act No. 161/2002, on Financial Undertakings, and is subject to supervision by the Financial Supervisory Authority of the Central Bank of Iceland, Kalkofnsvegur 1, 101 Reykjavík, cf. Act No. 87/1998, on Official Supervision of Financial Activities, as subsequently amended (see the Financial Supervisory Authority's website, www.fme.is).

 Landsbankinn hf., Reg.
 No. 471008-0280, Austurstræti 11, 101 Reykjavík, Iceland